lobut/portfolio-allocation/README.md

 allocationService.Calculate("STOCK", 25);
 ```

-Best place to start looking at code is in the `Refinitiv.PortfolioAllocation.Domain.Tests` project as it's the entry point.
+Best place to start looking at code is in the `Refinitiv.PortfolioAllocation.Domain.Tests` project as it's the main entry point used for testing.

 ## Technical Choices / Design / Tests

 ### Preamble

-Here are various thoughts or technical decisions made while writing this.
+Here are various thoughts or technical decisions made while creating this code base.

 #### Solution/Project layout